mrfishball/TicTacToeAPI/README.md

     - Method: POST
     - Parameters: user_name, email (optional)
     - Returns: Message confirming creation of the User.
-    - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+    - Description: Creates a new User. player_name and email provided must be unique.
+Will raise a ConflictException if a player with that player_name or email already exists.

  - **new_game**
     - Path: 'game'
     - Method: POST
     - Parameters: user_name, min, max, attempts
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+    - Description: Creates a new Game. player_name provided must correspond to an existing user - will raise a NotFoundException if not.
+Raisea ConflictException if an active game for the same 2 players(host and oppoent) is found.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'